Buttery Gluten-Free Pull-Apart Dinner Rolls

-- In the bowl of a stand mixer, add sugar, potato flakes, 3 eggs, oil, salt, 1/4 tsp garlic and bread mix.
-Using the beater attachment, mix on low speed for 1 minute.
+- In the bowl of a stand mixer, add warm water, sugar, potato flakes, 3 eggs, oil, salt, bread mix and scoop out 1/4 tsp garlic from the melted butter.
+With the beater attachment, mix on low speed for 1 minute.
 Scrape down the sides of the bowl.
-Increase mixer speed to medium speed until soft and smooth, about 2-3 minutes.
+Increase mixer speed to medium speed until soft and smooth, about 4 minutes.
 Dough will be sticky.

 - Lay 2 pieces of plastic wrap, on the counter, overlapping the edges.

 - Dust plastic wrap surface with tapioca starch.
 Scrape dough into a ball and dump it onto the dusted work space.
 Shape the dough into a 15x2" log.
 Cut into 12 equal pieces, by cutting the log in half and then each half into 6 equal pieces.
 Use tapioca starch to coat your knife in-between each cutting to keep the dough from sticking to it.